edgelesssys/contrast/docs/docs/getting-started/cluster-setup.md

 az login
 ```

+## Prepare using the AKS preview

 CoCo on AKS is currently in preview.
-An extension is needed to create such a cluster.
-Add the
+An extension for the `az` CLI is needed to create such a cluster.
-extension with the following commands:
+Add the extension with the following commands:

 ```bash
 az extension add \